fhildeb/lukso-node-guide/docs/guides/monitoring/node-exporter.md

 ## 5. Check Service Status

-You can fetch the current status from the system control to check if the node exporter service is running and configured correctly.
+You can fetch the current status from the system control to check if the Node Exporter service is running and configured correctly.
 The command will display whether it is active, enabled, or disabled and show recent log entries.

 ```sh
 sudo systemctl status node_exporter